If you work in nonprofit comms or fundraising, you already know... donor engagement is one of those things that never leaves your plate.

 1. Redesign one high-visibility donor asset with intention

-Choose the touchpoint donors interact with most: thank-you emails, case statements, or year-end appeals.
+Pick the touchpoint donors interact with most: thank-you emails, case statements, or appeals.

-Create 2–3 reusable layouts, consistent colors, and a defined typography set.
+Create 2-3 reusable layouts, consistent colors, and a defined font set.

-Why it matters: consistency builds recognition and recognition fuels belief.
+Why: consistency builds recognition, and recognition fuels belief.

 3. Turn your impact stories into visual experiences

-Break long paragraphs into engaging, human-centered pieces: photos, quotes, callouts, icons.
+Break long paragraphs into human-centered pieces: photos, quotes, callouts, icons.

-Why it matters: donors skim and visuals help your meaning land faster.
+Why: donors skim, and visuals help your meaning land faster.

 4. Improve your thank-you experience

-Bring warmth, humanity, and simplicity to your thank-you cards and emails.
+Bring warmth, humanity, and simplicity to thank-yous and emails.

-Why it matters: gratitude is one of your strongest donor retention tools.
+Why: gratitude is one of your strongest retention tools.

 5. Repurpose one strong asset into multiple touchpoints